Meet the Team

 Ethan takes his coffee black and spends way too much money on vinyl records and Kodak film.
 When he's not taking photos you can usually find him behind a drum set or around a campfire.

 Alex Carney has been producing video, photographic, musical, and phonic content for over 15 years in the upper Midwest.

 From professional theater (Spellbound Theatricals) to photo journalism (The Murray County News) to directing corporate video productions (Southwest Minnesota Housing Partnership), Alex has an affluence for the arts in many mediums.

 In his personal time, Alex savors the beauty of the world and it’s life through music, fresh air, and companionship.

 Meg Carney is an outdoor and environmental writer turned podcaster.
 Shortly after writing her first book Outdoor Minimalist: Waste Less Hiking, Camping, and Backpacking, she released the podcast you know and love.

 She's spent the last seven years living a nomadic lifestyle and turning her dream of being a full-time writer into a reality.
-Currently, she works remotely as a full-time staff writer for Field and Stream Magazine while splitting time living in Wenatchee, WA or in her van with her two dogs, Ash and Leo.
+Currently, she works remotely as a staff writer for Field and Stream Magazine while splitting time living in Wenatchee, WA or in her van with her two dogs, Ash and Leo.